Introduction to Assessment

 - Weekly newsletters

 - Assemblies that parents are invited to attend to see the presentation of ideas and activities

 - Notes between parents and teachers through Class Dojo

 - EHCP Progress Review meetings - Termly meetings with the class teacher

 - EHCP Annual Reviews

 - Copies of referrals and letters between professionals

-We will be challenged by the new GCSE examinations, which are designed for the young person who can retain knowledge, has a good working memory and can access examination situations.
+We are challenged by the new GCSE examinations, which are designed for the young person who can retain knowledge, has a good working memory and can access examination situations.
 The new GCSEs are linear courses, with no coursework but examinations at the end of a two year course.
+They demand a reading age of 16.5yrs to access all the questions.
 Instead of grades A*-G, the new GCSEs are graded 1 to 9, where one is the lowest grade and 9 the highest.